Cheapest Project Management Tools 2026: 8 Budget-Friendly Options Compared

 Cons

-- Project management features require manual setup (not turnkey)
+- Project management features need manual setup (not turnkey)

 - Performance can lag with very large databases